 Madrid is the birthplace of the legendary Real Madrid football club.
 The club was founded in 1902.
 It is one of the most important and magnificent sports associations in the world.
 In 2000, Real Madrid was recognized by FIFA as the best football club of the 20th century.

-The Chamartín Stadium, built in 1924, was a multipurpose stadium in Madrid with a capacity of 22,500 people.
+The Chamartín Stadium was a multipurpose stadium in Madrid with a capacity of 22,500 people.
 It was originally used as a stadium for Real Madrid's matches before the opening of the Santiago Bernabeu Stadium.
-Closed in 1947.
+It was built in 1924, and closed in 1947.

 The stadium "Santiago Bernabéu" (Spanish Estadio Santiago Bernabéu) is today the home arena of the football club "Real Madrid", and sometimes it hosts the matches of the Spanish national team.